We may receive compensation when you click on links to products from our partners.

 How Much They Make – According to the Bureau of Labor Statistics, Database Administrators earn an average of $77,080 with a mean salary of $42,930.
 The job outlook is 15% growth in the next few years.

 Education Requirements – According to About.com, Database Administrators generally have a BS in Computer science or Management Information Systems (MIS).
-Similar to the web developer, database administrators will also hold certifications for a specific database software programs (see – Education Needed for Database Administrators)
+Similar to the web developer, database administrators will also hold certifications for specific database software programs (see – Education Needed for Database Administrators)

 Public Relations Specialist